AICONSlab/SynthSegCSVD/README.md

 # **SynthSegCSVD**

-## Update : 2024/02/04
+## Update : 2024/05/29

-* SynthSegCSVD has been renamed to segcsvd and is available here: https://github.com/AICONSlab/segcsvd
+* SynthSegCSVD has been renamed to segcsvd

+* The first release version will be available soon (link to follow)